ucsb-cs16/w20/_info/policies.md

   <li>You may not work together on assignments unless you've been specifically told that it is allowed.</li>
   <li>You may not simply divide a programming assignment between yourselves, and code separately, even when pair programming.
 Instead follow the pair programming guidelines and always work together on the same copy of the code </li>
   <li>If you are programming with a partner, you must add your partner in gradescope and include both your name and your partner's name at the top of every file</li>
+  <li> If you are reusing information or posted by instructors from a previous offering of this course, you must cite it in your work.
+In general our policy is to not use any code from previous offerings unless it has been explicity provided as a reference in any given assignment. </li>

 </ul>
 <p>The bottom line:</p>
 <ul>